sunileman/ElasticKonductor/README.md

 # ElasticKonductor

-1ClickECK was built to rapidly deploy with ease an K8s (AWS EKS/Azure AKS/GCP GKE) cluster, install ECK, and the ES Stack.
+ElasticKonductor was built to rapidly deploy with ease an K8s (AWS EKS/Azure AKS/GCP GKE) cluster, install ECK, and the ES Stack.

 Total time from configuration to a fully launched ECK cluster generally should take less than 10 minutes.
-The automation; 1ClickECK,  is idempotent.
+The automation; ElasticKonductor,  is idempotent.

 Note - Automation deploys OpenEBS which exposes and uses locally attached storage.
 More info, go to the OpenEBS section